By Roy Burner - Minister of the Gospel

 Scripture reveals: Christ loved the church, and gave himself for it; that he might sanctify (or set it apart) and cleanse it with the washing of water by the word.
 That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing: but that it should be holy and without blemish (Ephesians 5:25-27).

 The present day church, in many Western nations, is allowing the ungodliness of man to filter in rather than obedience to the Unadulterated Word of God.
-A time for closure, from the ways of unrighteousness, is drastically needed for the church Christ is coming back for.
+A time for closure, from the ways of world, is drastically needed for the church Christ is coming back for.

 Closure is the approaching of a particular destination; a coming together towards such, a narrowing of the gap that now seems so widely dividing, releasing any tension of uncertainty, being settled and resolved.
 Time for closure is a message needed in the hour in which we live; as uncertainty of the future has driven some into a panic mode, rather than trusting God who is faithful to His Word and promises.